Qiskit/RFCs/0000-scheduled-circuit.md

   - O(N): update start times
   - O(ListReplace(D)*W): replace items on lists by qubit

-In addition to these, we need kinds of “find()” family for users to specify refs in insert/replace etc.
+In addition to these, we need kinds of “find()” family for users to specify references in insert/replace etc.

 \*) I assume the interface that references are given as Postions.
 If references should be given as Instructions, we need to accept overhead to find positions.
 Such overhead would be O(D*W) for Relatively-timed and O(log(D)*W) for Absolutely-timed unless we add another data structure for the purpose.